 Reclaiming the Love of God from Universalism

 Theologically, though, what about God’s love and its compatibility with God’s holiness, wrath, and justice?
 Does this demand a universalist conclusion?
-It does not, if we remember that while God’s love revealed to us is real and true love (indeed the definition of real and true love), God’s love is qualitatively different from human love; God is God, and humans are humans.
-In Scripture we see God’s love revealed, communicated, and accommodated in a way we can understand.
+It does not—if we remember that while God’s love revealed to us is real and true love (indeed the definition of real and true love), God’s love is qualitatively different from human love.
+God is God, and humans are humans.
+In Scripture we see his love revealed, communicated, and accommodated in a way we can understand.
 We cannot ever suppose ourselves to be more just or merciful than God himself.
-This is not an appeal to mystery which could be called a “cop-out” but rather a recognition that the Bible reveals aspects of God’s love that need to be delineated and distinguished.
+This is not an appeal to mystery, which could be called a “cop-out,” but rather a recognition that the Bible reveals aspects of God’s love that need to be delineated and distinguished.
 There is the self-sufficient and perfectly self-giving love of God seen between the persons of the Trinity.
-Then there is the universal love of God creating and upholding the world and everything in it in his ongoing providence and common grace.
-Finally, there is the particular saving covenantal love God has for his own people.
-God is never conflicted in himself, his attributes are not compartmentalized, and so God’s perfect love is not inconsistent with his holiness, justice, or wrath.
-For example we see in Psalm 136 the constant refrain “his love endures for ever” is juxtaposed and yet consonant with “him who struck down the firstborn of Egypt” (136:10), and “to him who struck down great kings” (136:17).
+Then there is the universal love of God, creating and upholding the world and everything in it in his ongoing providence and common grace.
+Finally, there is the particular, saving, covenantal love God has for his own people.
+God is never conflicted in himself, nor are his attributes compartmentalized, and therefore his perfect love is not inconsistent with his holiness, justice, or wrath.
+For example, in Psalm 136 the constant refrain “his love endures forever” is juxtaposed and yet consonant with “him who struck down the firstborn of Egypt” (v.
+10) and “to him who struck down great kings” (v.
+17).

-Ultimately God’s love is not inconsistent with hell being populated for eternity by those creatures who habitually rebel and reject their Creator.
-Given the sinfulness of sin, the fact God saves one of his creatures—let alone that great multitude that no one can count—is an act of sheer grace and mercy.
+Ultimately, God’s love is not inconsistent with hell being populated for eternity by those creatures who habitually rebel and reject their Creator.
+Given the sinfulness of sin, the fact God saves one of his creatures—let alone that great multitude no one can count—is an act of sheer mercy and grace.
 The cross of Christ is where is we see God’s retributive wrath and mercy meet such that God’s justice is satisfied.
-This is the heart of the gospel we are to proclaim to all and the gospel for all who will come.
+This is the heart of the gospel we are to proclaim to all and for all who will come.

 - Helpful introductory surveys of universalism include the following: